Tool Reviews 8 min read

 • Account selection?
 RefundYourSOL lets you pick which accounts to close.

 • Client-side security?
-SolRecover.io runs entirely in the browser.
+SolRecover.io runs entirely in the browser with direct Helius RPC.

 • Longer operating history?
 RefundYourSOL has been available longer.